-Rich and saucy with juicy bites of mushrooms, this Vegan Mushroom Gravy is the BEST and so easy to make!
-Perfect to pour over your vegan turkey and mashed potatoes.
+Rich and creamy with juicy bites of mushrooms, this Vegan Mushroom Gravy is easy to make and the best sauce to pour over mashed potatoes and vegan turkey!
 Gluten free, oil free option!
 Vegetarian.

 - 1 yellow onion, diced